A Collector’s Guide to the 'Collection Privée Cartier Paris'

 Mechanically, the Tank à Guichets is also rather interesting.
 These were powered by the calibre 9752 MC, based on a Piaget ébauche.
 The complexity of this movement lies in the great precision and energy needed for the hour disc to “jump” suddenly when the hour changes, which makes it a subtle but powerful complication.
 As much of Cartier’s contribution to watchmaking lies in their innovative and daring designs, from the Crash to the Cintrée, the Tank à Guichets feels like one of the truest incarnations of their ethos.

 There are two watches – the Tank Monopoussoir and Tortue Monopoussoir – which deserve to be discussed together, because of the movement that they share.
 As mentioned earlier, Cartier worked closely with a range of specialised manufacturers to develop high quality movements they could use.
-The Monopoussoir stands out because Cartier collaborated with THA Ébauche, a movement manufacture which involved François-Paul Journe, Denis Flageollet and Vianney Halter, before their respective brands became household names.
+The Monopoussoir stands out because Cartier collaborated with THA Ébauche, a movement manufacture co-founded by François-Paul Journe, and counted among its talented watchmakers Denis Flageollet and Vianney Halter, before their respective brands became household names.

 Two different dial variations of the Tortue Monopoussoir in white gold.